Lucas440/Pathfinding/README.md

 # Pathfinding
-This is My Final year project at univercity
+This is My Final year project at university
 	The Goal of the project was to create a working pathfinding algorithm in C#

 # User Guide
 Download the file from GitHub to View the code